TomasVotruba/tomasvotruba.com/packages/blog/data/2020/2020-04-13-how-to-migrate-spaghetti-to-304-symfony-5-controllers-over-weekend.md

 ## What is the Goal?

-<em class="fas fa-fw mt-4 fa-times text-danger"></em> **We didn't want a  hybrid** with static dependency injection container, legacy controller, request separation for new website and for old website.
+❌ **We didn't want a  hybrid** with static dependency injection container, legacy controller, request separation for new website and for old website.
 It only creates more legacy code than in the beginning.

 <em class="fas fa-fw mt-4 fa-star-half text-warning"></em> **We were ok with** keeping original business logic code untouched.
 We will handle spaghetti decoupling to Controller and Twig in the next phase.
 This was just a 1st step of many.